Current Study — HE040648

 Story Completion Study

-You'll complete a series of story prompts — responses must be at least 1,000 words.
+You'll complete a series of short fictional story prompts — each response is a made up story of at least 1,000 characters.
 You'll receive a $30 gift card on completion.

 01